nix-community/nixpkgs-xr/README.md

 # nixpkgs-xr

-Automated packages for XR/AR/VR packages for NixOS [maintainer=@Scrumplex]
+Automated packages for XR/AR/VR tools and apps for NixOS [maintainer=@Scrumplex]